Drupal is a registered trademark of Dries Buytaert

 sudo cmake --install build --config Release

-Download a model and verify CLI:
+Download a model and verify the CLI:

 ./models/download-ggml-model.sh base.en